antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 %knownWords.elems
 ```

-Here we define sub that converts a command into trie-phrase:
+Here we define a sub that converts commands into trie-phrases:

 ```perl6
 multi make-trie-basket(Str $command, %knownWords) {